 It was said to have been an early fascination with Lily Elsie that started Cecil Beaton's (Sir Cecil Walter Hardy Beaton 1904-1980) interest in fashion & costume.
 He became obsessed with images of fashionable, beautiful women and photographic portraiture.
 In later years he avidly collected photographs of Elsie.

 Her last years were spent at St Andrew's Hospital, Dollis Hill, Willesden, London NW2, (Room 34).
-St Andrew's was a Catholic hospital run by a religious order called the Poor Servants of the Mother of God, or Sisters of the Little Company of Mary.
+St Andrews was built in 1913.
+It was run by Sisters of the Little Company of Mary aka the Blue Nuns.
+St Andrew's was a private hospital but had some wards for geriatric NHS patients.
+It even had a small casualty/A&E. Someone who worked there at the time describes Elsie as a ‘valetudinarian’ -not ill, but looked after more than in a hotel.
 Elsie was extremely happy in her anonymity and would occasionally be taken by friends for a ride in a motor car and to have tea at Henley or Hampton Court.

 Miss Lily Elsie died at St Andrew's Hospital on 16th December 1962, aged 76.
 Her death certificate records the cause as 'Heart failure/bronchopneumonia'.
 She was cremated at Golders Green on December 20th.
 The hospital closed in 1973 and the site has since been re-developed.
 We have a copy of her will.

-There is a wonderful interview with Elsie, including a photograph of her Mother, on John Culme's most excellent web site, "Concerning Lily Elsie"
+There is a wonderful interview with Elsie, including a photograph of her Mother, on John Culme's most excellent web site, "Concerning Lily Elsie".
+(Moved?
+July 2020)

 How to Succeed in Musical Comedy an article by Lily Elsie from Every-Woman's Encyclopaedia.